stat4701/2014/_posts/2014-03-05-jed-dougherty.md

 came through in the clutch with embedded lists of every draft pick going back decades.

-After some schlepping around with beautiful soup and removing a lot of asterisks and crosses from the wikipedia data, I finally ended up with a workable data set of 788 players who had been drafted.
+After some schlepping around with beautiful soup and removing a lot of asterisks and crosses from the wikipedia data, I finally ended up with a workable data set of 788 players who had been drafted and participated in the NFL Combine between 2010 and 2013.
-My data set contains the following information.
+My data set contains the following information:

 * Name
 * Year